wmhunt1/StoreApp/README.md

 * Data should be persisted, (no data should be hard coded)
   * You should use PostgreSQL DB
   * Use code first approach to establish a connection to your DB
-* WebApp should be deployed using Azure App Services
+* WebApp should be deployed using Azure App Services : Check
 * A CI/CD pipeline should be established use Azure Pipelines
-* Use ASP.NET MVC for the UI
+* Use ASP.NET MVC for the UI : Check
-* DB structure should be 3NF
+* DB structure should be 3NF : Check
-  * Should have an ER Diagram
+  * Should have an ER Diagram : Check
 * Code should have xml documentation

 Tech Stack: